koinos/koinos-docs/docs/nodes/networks.md

 The `config-example/` and `env.example` files in the official [`koinos/koinos`](https://github.com/koinos/koinos) repository configure mainnet.
-This is the supported deployment covered by the observer guide.
+This is the supported deployment covered by the standard node guide.

 Keep mainnet in its own absolute basedir, such as `/var/lib/koinos`.
 Confirm the chain ID from the running node before restoring data or performing a